QuantumFusion-network/spec/docs/ADR/0011_smart_contract_storage_list_purge.md

 - Means Alice has been spent (frozen) tokens, i.e. made deposit, for storing this data [4][2].
 - To return deposit'ed tokens back: Alice would have to removed stored contracts and random values.

-This logic allows to protect the system from the case 'store everething and forever w/o any regulation and pinalties', ex: Eth. stores everething and forever that a huge issue of Eth, since storage size is growing forever and _NOT_ regulated.
+This logic allows to protect the system from the case 'store everything and forever w/o any regulation and penalties', ex: Ethereum. stores everything and forever that a huge issue of Ethereum, since storage size is growing forever and _NOT_ regulated.

 Based on this QF should have `deposit system` for storing _ANY_ data on chain.